-I’m a big fan of incorporating certain forms and methods of cardio into most strength training programs, because when done properly, cardio can help a ton with cardiovascular fitness, recovery, and body composition.
+I’m a big fan of incorporating certain forms and methods of cardio into most strength training programs because when done properly, cardio can help a ton with cardiovascular fitness, recovery, and body composition.

 I mean, absolutely butcher it.
-They try to turn what is typically supposed to be HIIT style cardio into long duration bouts, and they neglect steady state cardio completely.
+They try to turn what is typically supposed to be HIIT style cardio into long-duration bouts, and they neglect steady-state cardio completely.

-There are two styles of cardio.
+There are two styles of cardio:

-- High-intensity interval training – Typically thought of as sprints, tabata training, etc. This is basically short bursts of all out intensity followed by extended periods of rest.
+- High-intensity interval training – Typically thought of as sprints, Tabata training, etc. This is basically short bursts of all-out intensity followed by extended periods of rest.

 - Long slow duration cardio – This is what you think of when you think about people jumping on the elliptical.
 This is typically 30 minutes or more of continued effort.

 I’m getting on my soapbox a bit here, but where most people fuck up is they try and blend the two forms of cardio together too much and wind up not getting any of the desired effects.

 The 3 types of cardio you should quit doing.